LiaScript/docs/README.md

 And of course, it is also possible to combine various elements by using the LiaScript block notation.
-Simply add as many Markdown-blocks between two lines of stars and they will be interpreted as one larger block.
+Simply add as many Markdown-blocks between two lines of asterisks and they will be interpreted as one larger block.

 ```Markdown